It’s no secret that the DFB team LOVES Disney World!

 Disney offers activities and experiences at varying price levels and exclusivity.
 The exclusive experiences aren’t necessarily impossible to partake in, they’re just a lot more difficult to book and they tend to be out of our price range.
 Some team members have been lucky enough to join The Finer Things Club and indulge in a fancy dining experience or a private tour.
 Some of us have yet to have the pleasure.
 But it’s on our bucket lists!

-While Disneyland’s Club 33 has been in action since the days of Walt Disney, the Disney World locations are relatively new, having only opened in the last year or two.
+While Disneyland’s Club 33 has been in action since the days of Walt Disney, the Disney World locations are relatively new, having only opened in the last few years.